 Most people love brie cheese for its creamy mild flavor.
-If you stock up on it, it eventually causes you to ask this one basic question: “does brie cheese go bad?”
+If you stock up on it, you eventually have to ask yourself: “does brie cheese go bad?”

 Or maybe you’re not quite sure how to tell if brie cheese is bad.
 On most foods, whenever you see mold, you now that the product is spoiled.
-But since brie already comes with a rind of white mold, that method obviously won’t work.
+But since brie comes with a rind of white mold, that method obviously doesn’t work.

 If you’d like to learn more about storage methods, shelf life, and signs of spoilage of brie cheese, this article is for you.
 Read on.

 Once you open the wrapped wedge, the most important thing to remember is to keep leftover brie well wrapped.
 A good wrap keeps the air and strong odors from the fridge out and the moisture in.
 It also prevents the mold spores from spreading throughout the refrigerator and contaminating other food.

 When it comes to how you should wrap the leftover cheese, usually you can just use the original wrap.
 If that’s not an option, go for cheese wrap or wax paper.

 Last but not least, brie is best served at room temperature.
 Thus it’s usually a good idea to take it out of the fridge about half an hour before serving.